Facts & Figures

 - In the first show, there were entries in 35 breeds and a Miscellaneous Class, which included a dog described as a “cross between a St. Bernard and a Russian Setter” and a dog named Nellie, “born with two legs only.”

-- A portion of the proceeds from Westminster’s first show in 1877 was donated to the American Society for the Prevention of Cruelty to Animals (ASPCA) to establish a home for stray and disabled animals.
+- The proceeds from the fourth day of Westminster’s first show in 1877 were donated to the American Society for the Prevention of Cruelty to Animals (ASPCA) to establish a home for stray and disabled animals.

 - Since Westminster held its first show, 12 states have joined the union and there have been 27 men elected president.
 One of them, Herbert Hoover, attended Westminster after his time in office.